Fitness Programs for Seniors: How to Exercise Without Overexertion

 • Front raises

-Exercise machines, such as bikes, treadmills, and ellipticals, can also be safe, effective workout tools for aging when made and used properly.
-Be careful to follow all operating instructions and look for equipment with:
+Exercise machines, like bikes, treadmills, and ellipticals, can also be safe and effective tools in fitness programs for seniors, especially when designed with older adults in mind and used correctly.
+Be sure to follow all operating instructions carefully and look for equipment that includes:

 • Long handrails